 [See academic units list]

 In running copy, list the full name of the acronym and then shorten to the acronym form on second reference.
 Do not include the acronym in parenthesis at first reference, e.g., Wanger Institute for Sustainable Energy Research conducts studies that join together WISER researchers from throughout campus.
-Because many organizations at Illinois Tech are known by their acronyms, it is not necessary to place acronyms in parentheses after the first reference to these organizations, for visual clarity and conventional style.
 Exceptions would be Interprofessional Projects (IPRO) Program, in which case the acronym is part of the official name, or instances in which the acronym is not intuitive or appears much later in body copy after its first reference.
 Do not add periods in acronyms, initialisms for any with three or more letters, e.g., U.S., FBI, CEO, U.K. Refrain from using acronyms to begin sentences.

 On envelopes and in publications, addresses should be written with the content organized top to bottom, most specific to least specific.
 Except for the state, do not abbreviate other words in the address.
 For example:

 Office of Marketing and Communications